 It’s one thing to blame individual politicians for oppressing by pointing out specific policies and actions that violate the Constitution and therefore liberty.
 It’s another to blame politicians for oppression while having no real evidence to support the claim—and having no real evidence to support the claim that their followers are oppressors either.

 Americans need to stop vilifying each other and start listening to each other.
 What if you meet someone who supports Biden?
 Will you immediately write them off as not worth your time or will you stop to listen to them?
 The same goes for Biden supporters who run into Trump supporters.

 Here’s the thing.
 With liberty comes disagreement and discord.
 That’s a simple fact.
 If we all suddenly agreed on everything, that would be the first indication that we’ve lost liberty (complete agreement only exists if it’s forced).
 So, it’s normal and healthy for American to disagree with each other; however, hopefully we can all agree on the desire to prevent an arbitrary unconfined government.

 So, what if, instead of being known as supporters of this party or that party, we’re simply known as Constitution and liberty supporters?

 We need to run from using any character smears against our opponents, giving us an out when it comes to dealing with actual policies and issues and we need to reject the character smears those opposed to us use on us by demanding they deal with real issues and policies.

 Hey, who knows… maybe one day you’ll find that the strength of the content of what you said changed someone’s mind.

-And in today’s environment, with the election happening right now, that might just save America.
+And in today’s environment, that might just save America.

 The Liberty Belle